jnduli/blog_jnduli.co.ke/content/drafts/kubernetes_basics.rst

     static-website-deployment-57bdbf7d94-gj59k   1/1     Running   0          4s

-I wanted to curl into this server, but couldn't because the kubernetes environment is isolated.
+I wanted to use curl to verify the pods are running correctly, but the kubernetes environment is isolated.
 To deal with this, kubernetes has `services
 <https://kubernetes.io/docs/concepts/services-networking/service/>`_
 which provide a means of exposing a set of pods.
-I set up a `LoadBalancer` service, which provides an ip address that can be used to access the pods.
-In minikube, it uses a random port on the minikube service.
-TODO: rename this to not use minikube service.
+I set up a `LoadBalancer` service, which provides an ip address and a port that can be used to access the pods.

 .. code-block:: yml